Code-Institute-Submissions/milestone-project-one-8/README.md

 The site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone X : Chrome and Safari, iPad, Samsung Galaxy S7) to ensure compatibility and responsiveness.

 Responsiveness was heavily tested and fonts and images were altered accordingly to best suit the size of the display.
+Specifically the image of the business owners is displayed for desktop sizes and is removed for tablet sizes and then re-inserted for mobiles.

 ## Deployment

+The site was deployed to github and is deployed directly from the master branch.

 ## Credits